RLAlpha49/AniCards/README.md

 - Fetches user data from AniList using the AniList GraphQL API.
 - Generates SVG stat cards that display the user's statistics.
 - Supports multiple themes for the stat cards.
+(Hopefully Later)
 - Stores generated SVGs in a PostgreSQL database for caching.

 ## How it Works